 A Subset Of The Sample Space Is Called A An

 In the vast realm of probability, understanding the fundamental building blocks is crucial for making accurate predictions and informed decisions.
-A concept that plays a pivotal role in this understanding is that of a subset of the sample space, which is more commonly known as an event.
-This article will delve into the intricacies of events, exploring their definition, types, properties, and significance in probability theory.
+A concept that plays a critical role in this understanding is that of a subset of the sample space, which is more commonly known as an event.
+This article will look at the intricacies of events, exploring their definition, types, properties, and significance in probability theory.

 Defining the Sample Space